MyloRaccoon/game-list/README.md

   - Add, edit and delete game from global database
   - Create and connect to account
   - maybe password reset system is up ?
 I don't know
+  - Add / remove games to personnal list

 ## Still needs to be implemented:
-  - Add / remove games to personnal list
   - Rate / reviews list
+  - Better visualisation for items

 ## Bonus features:
 (some ideas that won't necessary be implemented)